digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## STEP 1: Prepare the Sample Application Requirements

-Before continuing with the main tutorial, perform the following steps:
+Before continuing with the tutorial, perform the following steps:

-1. Fork the sample application repository used in this guide.
+1. [Fork the sample application repository](#fork-the-sample-application-repo) used in this guide.
-2. Provision a DigitalOcean Container Registry to store the sample application images.
+2. [Provision a DigitalOcean Container Registry](create-a-digitalocean-container-registry) to store the sample application images.
-3. Create a dedicated Kubernetes namespace to store all custom resources used in this tutorial.
+3. [Create a dedicated Kubernetes namespace](#create-a-dedicated-namespace-for-kubernetes-resources) to store all custom resources used in this tutorial.

-### Forking the Sample Application Repo
+### Fork the Sample Application Repo

 To test the Tekton CI/CD flow presented in this blueprint, you need to fork the [tekton-sample-app](https://github.com/digitalocean/kubernetes-sample-apps) repository first.
 Also, create a GitHub Personal Access Token (PAT) with the appropriate permissions, as explained [here](https://github.com/knative/docs/tree/main/code-samples/eventing/github-source#create-github-tokens).
 The PAT is needed to allow the GitHubSource CRD to manage webhooks for you automatically.
 Make sure to store the PAT credentials somewhere safe because you will need them later.

-### Creating a Dedicated Docker Registry
+### Create a DigitalOcean Container Registry

-A [DigitalOcean Container Registry](https://docs.digitalocean.com/products/container-registry) is required for storing the sample application images.
-Follow the DigitalOcean [quickstart guide](https://docs.digitalocean.com/products/container-registry/quickstart) to create one.
+You need a [DigitalOcean Container Registry](https://docs.digitalocean.com/products/container-registry) to store the sample application images.
+For detailed steps on how to create one, follow the [quickstart guide](https://docs.digitalocean.com/products/container-registry/quickstart).
 A free plan is adequate to complete this guide.

-You can also run below command to provision a new registry using `doctl`:
+Alternatively, you can run the following command to provision a new registry:

 ```shell
 doctl registry create <YOUR_DOCKER_REGISTRY_NAME_HERE> \